-Worship God: Today's readings in First Corinthians 1:18 reminds me of the Chris and Conrad song, "Lead Me to the Cross:"
+Worship Video: Today's readings in First Corinthians reminds me of the Jeremy Camp song, "The Answer:"

-Do you know the message of the Cross?
-Click here for the Message!
+Do you know the Answer?
+Click here to meet Jesus, the Answer!

 Please join us in memorizing and meditating on a verse of Scripture today: "For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God."
 1 Corinthians 1:18 NIV